 When was the last time you played in a sandbox?
 If you’re like me, it’s been quite a long time.
 Yet it’s likely you recall what it was like to “play well with others” within the safe confines of the sandbox.
 For T. J. Addington, author of Leading from the Sandbox, the sandbox is a metaphor to capture important ministry ideas.
 They’re so helpful.

-In fact, keying off of Addington's sandbox analogy, I’d like you to click here to download what I call the Nav Neighbors Guiding & Defining Ideas illustration.
+In fact, keying off of Addington's sandbox analogy, I’d like you to click here to download what I call the Navigators Neighbors Guiding & Defining Ideas illustration.
 Addington uses four powerful ideas as the sides of a sandbox.
 They define the boundaries of the organization—what is inside and what is not.
 Living within the boundaries of the following four ideas gives one a sense of empowerment for ministry and freedom to creatively use his or her gifts and abilities:

 Calling: what we ultimately commit to accomplish

 Central Ministry Focus: what we need to do day in and day out to accomplish our Calling